Maxwell011/portfolio-design/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

-This is a portfolio of a designer that contains prvious projects and details
+This is a portfolio of a designer that contains prvious projects and details and how to connect with rge owner

 ## 🛠 Built With <a name="built-with"></a>